LandRegistry/land-registry-elements/README.md

 ### Doing
 ### MVP
+- Format of "price paid" data does not match prototype
+- Why does the indexPolygon come out with all the LeafletJS specific stuff?
+Shouldn't that be in the frontend and not in the data?
+- Where do feedback links go?
+- Render out lease length?
+- Get price paid into the demos?
+- caution title "what you will get" text needs updating in the demo
+- Improve lenders markup
+- Improve proprietor markup
+- Address template in digital-register-frontend
 - detail/summary elements inside warning panels look funny because of the overflow hidden on the inner container
 - No JS fallback for the T&Cs checkbox?
 - Fix hardcoded prices in recent work and fold in the VAT work